Acceleration of SUGURI 2

 “While the game has a fairly large roster of characters, and a decent number of stages and music tracks from the get-go, the final boss character from their respective games and the other unlockables require some work to get, which can either be fairly difficult as you're required to clear certain modes in a single credit on normal or higher, or a lengthy process of grinding gameplay sessions until they eventually unlock.”

 The gameplay is characterized by fast-paced 1 vs 1 battles that blend fighting mechanics with bullet hell elements, making it accessible yet challenging.
 Players appreciate the easy-to-learn mechanics, though some find the initial learning curve a bit confusing.
-The game encourages strategic play through a unique heat system and character-specific abilities, providing depth for competitive players while remaining enjoyable for casual gamers.
+The game encourages strategic play through a unique heat system and character-specific abilities, while also offering a variety of unlockable content that requires dedication to obtain.

 “This game is a masterpiece, with the most satisfying gameplay of any fighting game I've ever played.”